-Most of our e-mails have been flooded with an e-mail containing a picture of a human-dog hybrid – an adult hybrid dog feeding some younger hybrid animals.
 The image, clearly disturbing due to the implications it would trigger if it was true, soon became everybody’s main discussion topic but, even though it looks real and there might be a few people ready to swear that they saw the hybrid with their own eyes, it’s nothing but a sculpture.
+It’s art, folks!

 The sculpture, called The Young Family, has been designed by artist Patricia Piccinini and it has a strange background behind it, trying to prove somehow that “we are all a family”: us, humans and our best friends – the dogs.

-Of course, the way of showing that to the world is a bit controversial, but at least now the artist has the exposure she probably never dreamed of when she started to work on her human-dog hybrid sculpture.
+Of course, the way of showing that to the world is a bit controversial, but at least now the artist has the exposure she probably only dreamed of having when she started to work on her human-dog hybrid sculpture (pictured above)

 Piccinini’s works animate the promise and the perils of the runaway scientific developments that pervade our time, said the member, Jane Silversmith.
 Her art embodies our dreams – dreams of perfect children, of perfect health, of life disease-free, and articulates the value of difference and uncertainty in human life.

-It’s obvious that I look at art differently since I can’t connect the words of Jane Silversmith with the human-dog hybrids I see in the image… but what do you think?
+It’s obvious that I look at art differently since I can’t connect the words of Jane Silversmith with the human-dog hybrids I see in the image… but what do you think about it?